psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 TO DO

-[ALso see elsewhere for more on Horsfall; the following is duplicated in that.]
+[ALso see elsewhere for more on Horsfall; the following is duplicated in that but included here to give a sense of the timeline of the reports.]

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000076/18120502/011/0003
 ## Leeds Mercury - Saturday 02 May 1812